 Before this, visitors to the studio had been admitted by appointment only.
 Even after 1991 visitors were restricted to the four rooms in which finished sculptures were displayed; I can attest to that because we visited and purchased pieces there on several weekends during 1992 and 1993.

 The studio also held a two-day “Holiday Open House” on Black Friday weekend, at least during the early 1990s.
 The invitation card shown above has a photo of the 1980 Holiday Child on the cover.

-Photography was not allowed inside the studio; this photo of a wood sculpture appears on their website uncaptioned, although one would assume that it is one of Boleslaw Cybis’ 1940s or 1940s creations.
+This photo of a wood sculpture appeared on the circa-2000s Cybis website uncaptioned, but I recently discovered that it was created by Anthony (Tony) Trezza, who was the Advertising Director for Cybis during the late 1970s and 1980s, and also a very talented sculptor in marble and wood.
+This piece, depicting a phoenix rising from the flames, stands slightly over 7 feet tall and is most impressive.
 I also recall that there was a selection of plaques, including the 1970s Limnettes by George Ivers, on the wall adjacent to the entrance door.
 That first gallery room is lined with glass fronted cabinetry but the sculptures on display in one of the interior display rooms were displayed on open tables, furniture and stands.
 A specially lighted area at one end of a room showcased the Knight in Shining Armor, illustrated at the end of Cybis Horses.

 Update, January 2020: Please see this post if you wish to learn about the final disposition of the Cybis studio.

 What is Cybis?

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.